f3-factory/F3com-data/web/main.md

 ### rss

-**Parse a RSS feed and returns an array of all tags if not specified.**
+**Parse RSS feed and returns an array of all tags if not specified.**

 ``` php
 $web->rss( string $url, [ int $max = 10], [ string $tags = NULL ]); array | false